 In other words, I know we said you COULD go by yourself, but for exactly these reasons, you shouldn’t.
 Always go with at least one other climber.
 But, I’m sure you know that from rock climbing already.

-In sum, if you’ve found a good rock wall with a good landing zone, use your head when you climb, jump off the rock faces well, don’t climb too high, then DWS should a brilliant and relatively safe activity for you to try.
+In sum, if you’ve found a good rock wall with a good landing zone, use your head when you climb, jump off the rock faces well, don’t climb too high, then DWS should be a brilliant and relatively safe activity for you to try.